Case Study: (Cluster) Robust Standard Errors

 requires the cluster

--argument, which must be
+-argument, which must also be

 specified in vcov_args